My Son Sanctuary in Vietnam: Complete Visitor’s Guide (2026)

 Paid motorbike parking for 5,000 VND at My Son Sanctuary in Vietnam.

-Paid motorbike parking—5.000 VND—closer to the ruins
+Paid motorbike parking — 5.000 VND — closer to the ruins

 Stop at the ticket office to buy your tickets.
 The cost is 150.000 VND for adults, 30.000 VND for kids aged 5 to 15, and free for kids under 5.

-You can also purchase an audio guide here for 70.000 VND.
 The audio guide comes in six languages: English, French, Korean, Chinese, Japanese, and Vietnamese.

 The ticket office at My Son Sanctuary.